 Blood pooling and clotting beneath the surface causes skin discoloration.
 At first, the skin is often red or purplish.
 As the bruise heals, it may turn brown, green or yellow.
 The area often is swollen, tender or painful.

 Minor accidents — running into furniture, falling, dropping something on your leg, hand or foot — are the most common cause of bruising.

-Certain medications make bruising more likely.
-Over-the-counter medicines such as aspirin, non-steroidal anti-inflammatory drugs (like ibuprofen), Plavix® (clopidogrel) and blood thinners (like Coumadin®) can increase your tendency to bruise.
+Some over-the-counter medicines such as aspirin, non-steroidal anti-inflammatory drugs (like ibuprofen), Plavix® (clopidogrel) and blood thinners (like Coumadin®) can increase your tendency to bruise.
 So can prescription medicines, such as certain antidepressants.

 “Even over-the-counter supplements such as garlic, ginkgo, ginseng and fish oil can inhibit normal platelet function and cause bruising,” Dr. Angelini says.

 Age is another factor.
 Older adults may bruise more easily than younger people.
 Their thinning skin often has less fat underneath to cushion the blood vessels.